Saving and Using an Excel 2010 Macro-Enabled Workbook

 Open a workbook containing a macro in the same way you open any other workbook.

-If you know where the macro originated, select Enable This Content.
+If you know where the macro originated, click the Enable Content button.

-The dialog box closes, along with the Security Warning message, and you're free to use the macros in that workbook.
+The Security Warning message closes, and you're free to use the macros in that workbook.